victoraldir/personal-blog/content/en/posts/creating-blog-hugo.md

 ## Now let's wrap up everything in terraform

-I am not a big fan of ClickOps, so because of that, let's make things repeatable and scalable as it should always be.
-For this, we will use terraform to create our infrastructure.
+I am not a big fan of ClickOps, so because of that, I prefer to make things repeatable and scalable as it should always be.
+For this, I have used terraform to create my infrastructure.

-The terraform code for this blog is available on [infra folder](https://github.com/victoraldir/personal-blog/infra) of this repository.
-For your convenience we've created a [Makefile](https://github.com/victoraldir/personal-blog/Makefile) to help you with the terraform commands.
+The terraform code for this blog is available on [infra folder](https://github.com/victoraldir/personal-blog/tree/main/infra).
+For your (and mine) convenience I've created a [Makefile](https://github.com/victoraldir/personal-blog/tree/main/Makefile) to help you with the terraform commands.

 I wish I could have made this process a one single command, but unfortunately it is was not possible.
 So before we jump to some terraform plan and apply commands, we need to do some manual steps.